utcompling/textgrounder/README.txt

    /Library/Java/JavaVirtualMachines/jdk1.7.0_45.jdk/Contents/Home (on
    newer versions, e.g. 10.7 or above), or possible in a place like /System/Library/Frameworks/JavaVM.framework/Versions/Current.
-On the UTexas TACC Longhorn system it might be somewhere like /share/apps/teragrid/jdk64/jdk1.7.0_45/.
+On the UTexas TACC Maverick system it's probably /usr/java/default.
    On the University of Maryland (UMD) CLIP machines running Red Hat Enterprise Linux, it might be /usr/lib/jvm/jre-1.6.0-sun.x86_64.
-You can often figure this out by running `which java` to see where the `java` executable is located.
+   You can often figure this out by running `which java` to see where the `java` executable is located, although you may sometimes need to chase some symlinks (e.g. 'ls -l' or 'pwd -P').

 ------ II.
 Download and build TextGrounder ------